Monday, December 27, 2010

 Waiting to see Santa

-We wanted to do more than just be spectators so we went to the kitchen to help out.
-They serve turkey dinners to the children and staff at Casa Guatemala, but they also serve a hot tamale to each and every neighborhood child or parent that came.
-Boy did we get busy, and it was gratifying to see they really needed our help.
-Once Santa had handed out all the gifts, the mass descended upon us.
-We had already prepared about 200 plates before they arrived and then prepared more as fast as we could and handed then out at a blistering pace.
+We wanted to do more than just be spectators, so we went to the kitchen to help out.
+They serve turkey dinners to the children and staff at Casa Guatemala, but they also serve a hot tamale to each and every neighborhood child or parent who comes.
+Boy, did we get busy, and it was gratifying to see they really needed our help.
+Once Santa had handed out all the gifts, the masses descended upon us.
+We had already prepared about 200 plates before they arrived, and then prepared more as fast as we could and handed them out at a blistering pace.
 Tamales are cooked in a leaf wrap, which needs to be discarded before serving.
-We had to keep bringing bowls of cold water to cool the hands of the ladies that were unwrapping the tamales.
-Soon the meals were eaten and the crowd dispersed, so we cleaned up and then went inside, where just about all of the turkey dinners with all the traditional fixings had been served.
+We had to keep bringing bowls of cold water to cool the hands of the ladies who were unwrapping the tamales.
+Soon the meals were eaten, and the crowd dispersed, so we cleaned up and then went inside, where just about all of the turkey dinners with all the traditional fixings had been served.

-They had settings ready for us so we enjoyed some really good food with the children of the orphanage.
-We contributed to the cost of our meals, helped clean up and then climbed into our launcha to head back to Monkey Bay with memories we will never forget.
+They had settings ready for us, so we enjoyed some really good food with the children of the orphanage.
+We contributed to the cost of our meals, helped clean up, and then climbed into our launch to head back to Monkey Bay with memories we will never forget.

 Casa Guatemala